kazijehangir/kazijehangir.github.io/blog/_posts/2018-05-13-how-i-got-here.markdown

 I have been meaning to write this for a long long time.
 I never got around to it because of lack of motivation though.
 Last week I was asked to speak at a session at LUMS on applying to grad schools and other university advice.
 It was after I had repeated what I had done to get to this point multiple times that I realized that it would be vastly more helpful to people if I actually wrote this down.

+A shoutout to my brother, Shahmir Kazi, who put in the effort and time to plan most of this.
+Apart from being a great mentor, he made me meet CS seniors for CS related advice.
+He pushed me when my motivation was low, and has been the ideal example of an older brother being useful to his siblings.

-Treat this as a rambling story of my last two years at LUMS and what I wish I had done differently or treat it as whatever I have learnt and wish more people knew.
-Following this is entirely up to you.
+Cue in a rambling story of my last two years at LUMS.

+See my [other post]({% post_url 2018-06-04-what-path-should-lums-cs-undergrads-follow %}) for what path I feel LUMS CS undergrads should follow.

 <h2> A rough timeline of events. </h2>